What Is Drunkorexia?

 • females

-• those with pre-existing eating disorders or substance abuse issues
+• those with pre-existing eating disorders or substance use disorder issues

 However, anyone who wishes to drink heavily, avoid eating to become drunk faster, and keep weight off while maintaining this lifestyle could develop this condition.